ValgulNecron/kasuki/readme.md

 [https://github.com/ValgulNecron/kasuki_website](https://github.com/ValgulNecron/kasuki_website)

-# Vision
+## Vision

-The bot is in the first place, a bot that interfaces discord and the anilist api letting users get different information from it.
+The bot is in the first place, a bot that interfaces discord and the anilist api, letting users get different information from it.
-There is also a secondary module that will be added, when I have ideas or want to test things.
+There are also multiple secondary modules that will be added when I have ideas or want to test things.

-# Contributing
+## Contributing

 ### I know how to code in rust